DocEd/LondonClinicGuidelines/rrt/RenalReplacementTherapy.md

 Type of catheter:
 - MAHURKAR 11.5Fr x 16 cm for internal jugular or subclavian
-- ?
-20 cm line equivalent for femoral
+- MAHURKAR 19.5 cm line equivalent for femoral

 Insertion Site:
 First choice: Internal jugular vein (right in preference to the left)